ragnarlotus/vue-flux-docs/src/v6/components/flux-parallax.md

 ::: tip

-Do not forget to set the height with CSS if has no content, otherwise you will not see anything.
+Do not forget to set the height with CSS if has no content, otherwise you probably will not see anything.

 :::